Skip Navigation LinksTitle-V-Application-Narrative

 Select Perinatal/Infant Health Indicators and Measures Data Source

-Breastfeeding initiation and duration Maternal and Infant Health Assessment (MIHA) survey and Genetic Disease Screening Program (GDSP), Newborn Screening Data
+Breastfeeding initiation and duration Maternal and Infant Health Assessment (MIHA) Survey and Genetic Disease Screening Program, Newborn Screening Data

-Infant mortality, including SUID/SIDS CA Birth Cohort File or CA Comprehensive Master Birth and Death Files
+Infant mortality, including SUID/SIDS California Birth Cohort File or California Comprehensive Master Birth and Death Files

 Grief and bereavement services SIDS Program Data

-Preterm birth rate, including rate among infants born to non-Hispanic Black women CA Comprehensive Master Birth File
+Preterm birth rate, including rate among infants born to non-Hispanic Black women California Comprehensive Master Birth File (BSMF)

 Perinatal/Infant Focus Area 1